mscaudill/tabbed/paper/paper.md

 from a DSV file in just a few seconds with tabbed.

 ![Tabbed and pandas read speed comparison.
 Left: Comparison of number of cells casted per second between tabbed and pandas for DSV files composed of floats or mixed types.
 The conversion engine for pandas was chosen to be "python".
+Right:
-Right: Tabbed's read speed as a function of the number of filters applied to each row during reading.
+Tabbed's read speed as a function of the number of filters applied to each row during reading.
 In both panels black circles and error bars are the mean and standard deviation across 30 trials.
-These comparisons were carried out on a single 2.4 GHz Intel Core i5-6300U processor. \label{fig: figure2}](figure2.png)
+These comparisons were carried out on a single 2.4 GHz Intel Core i5-6300U processor \label{fig: figure2}](figure2.png).

 To further understand tabbed's performance, we tested how row filtering impacts read speeds.
 The right panel of \autoref{fig: figure2} shows the read speed